Debalent/Finthos/APP-STORE-DEPLOYMENT-GUIDE.md

 ---

-*This guide represents the complete deployment strategy for Finthos mobile applications.
+*This guide represents the complete deployment strategy for PeopleTrustPay mobile applications.
 All estimates are based on current market conditions and industry standards as of October 2025.*

 ---

 ---

-© 2025 Finthos Inc. - Confidential Business Documentation
+© 2025 PeopleTrustPay Inc. - Confidential Business Documentation
  
  